Transcript: NPR's Interview With China's Ambassador To The U.S.

 As you know, ambassador, there are some Americans, not all but some, who now talk of decoupling China and the United States, feeling that the two countries should be much less economically linked, and they feel, this group of people, that that would be in the U.S. interest.
 Is decoupling conceivably in China's interest?

 I don't think a decoupling will serve the interests of either country.
 You talk to American companies who are doing so well in China — you want them to come back?
 To give up the Chinese market?
 Which is so huge and still growing?
 That's ridiculous.
 And I don't think that this is good for the global economy.
 If the two largest economies try to decouple from each other, what will happen to the world economy?
-And what, what the world economy would impact our two economy in turn?
+And what, what the world economy would impact our two [economies] in turn?

 Let me ask about another issue that is very much in the news, and that is Hong Kong.